Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

 The Holant problem is easily seen to be a weighted generalization of the counting versions of \GenFac and \AntiFactorSize{}.
 For example, the problem \CountAntiFactor{\Ex} is a Holant problem on unweighted graphs where every vertex has the following symmetric relation.

 where $\hw(\cdot)$ is the Hamming weight operator.
-We call such nodes with such functions to be $\HWin{\Exbar}$ nodes.
+We call vertices with such functions to be $\HWin{\Exbar}$ nodes.

-For relations $R_1, \ldots, R_k$, we define $\Hol{R_1,\ldots,R_k}$ to be the set of Holant problems where every edge is unweighted and every vertex has signature $R_j$ for some $j\in [k]$.
+For relations $R_1, \ldots, R_k$, we define $\Hol{R_1,\ldots,R_k}$ to be the set of Holant problems where every edge is unweighted and every vertex has signature $R_j$, for some $j\in [k]$.
 By an abuse of notation also let $R_j$ be a \emph{family} of relations.
-For example, we may use $\Hol{\HWeq{1}}$ when every vertex has relation \HWeq[k]{1} for some $k$.
+For example, we may use $\Hol{\HWeq{1}}$ when every vertex has relation \HWeq[k]{1}, for some $k$.

-The relation-weighted version of \CountAntiFactorR{\Ex} corresponds to a variant of the Holant problem where all edges have weight 1.
-Likewise the edge-weighted version of \CountAntiFactorR{\Ex} corresponds to a variant of the Holant problem where we require that the value of the signatures is either 0 or 1, i.e.\ they accept or reject.
+The \emph{edge- and relation-weighted} version of \CountAntiFactorR{\Ex} corresponds to a variant of the Holant problem where we have the signature $\HWin{\Exbar}$ for all simple vertices not having a specified signature.

-The Holant framework was extensively used in proving the SETH lower bounds for counting Perfect Matchings \cite{CurticapeanM16} and counting General Factors \cite{MarxSS21}.
-We make use of some of their constructions to prove the following lower bound. \begin{lemma} Let $\Ex \subseteq \SetN$ be fixed, non-empty and finite.
-Let $f_\Ex:\SetN\to\SetR^+$ be an arbitrary function that may depend on the set $\Ex$.
+The \emph{edge-weighted} version of \CountAntiFactorR{\Ex} corresponds to a variant of the Holant problem where we additionally require that the value of the signatures is either 0 or 1, i.e., they only accept or reject.